"""Functions for simulating power spectra."""

 Rotating Power Spectra:

-- You can optionally specify a rotation frequency, such that power spectra will be
+- For the powerlaw aperiodic component only, you can optionally specify a rotation frequency,

-simulated and rotated around that point to the specified aperiodic exponent.
+such that power spectra will be simulated and rotated around that point to the specified

-will relate to each other by having the specified rotation point.
+to each other by having the specified rotation point.

 - Note that rotating power spectra changes the offset.
+If a simulated spectrum is rotated,

-* If you return SimParams, the recorded offset will be the calculated offset
+rotation point.
+If you return SimParams, the recorded offset will be the calculated offset

 of the data post rotation, and not the entered value.